zilbers/analytics-challenge-boilerplate/README.md

 ## Getting Started

-clone the repo this repo and build your project on top of it.
+clone this repo and build your project on top of it.

 - setup server
     1. `cd server`